bitovi/academy/src/rxjs/0-basics.md

 ### Lifecycles

-RxJS observables have lifecycle.
+RxJS observables have a lifecycle.
 They can publish values over time and complete.
 They can also publish errors.
 You can listen to all three events with the following: